nblintao/ParaGraphL/docs/proposal.md

 ## Goals and Deliverables

+### Plan to Achive
-PLAN TO ACHIVE : finish GPU implementations of different graph layout algorithms, compare the performance with current CPU librarys.
+Finish GPU implementations of different graph layout algorithms, compare the performance with current CPU librarys.

 HOPE TO ACHIVE :

+### Hope to Achive

+### Demo
-THE DEMO : We will show the webpage that utilize our library to generate layouts for large graphs, and we will also show the speedup graph of our library comparing with other CPU libraries.
+We will show the webpage that utilize our library to generate layouts for large graphs, and we will also show the speedup graph of our library comparing with other CPU libraries.

 ## Platform Choice

 We will code in GSLS, since it is suitable for developing a library for graphics related work.

 # Schedule

-Produce a schedule for your project.
-Your schedule should have at least one item to do per week.
-List what you plan to get done each week from now until the parallelism competition in order to meet your project goals.
-Keep in mind that due to other classes, you'll have more time to work some weeks than others (work that into the schedule).
-You will need to re-evaluate your progress at the end of each week and update this schedule accordingly.
-Note the intermediate checkpoint deadline is April 16th.
-In your schedule we encourage you to be precise as precise as possible.
-It's often helpful to work backward in time from your deliverables and goals, writing down all the little things you'll need to do (establish the dependencies!).
+- Week 1 (04/10 - 04/16): Implement a test harness and baseline reference.
+The baseline reference can be visualizing large graphs with [D3](https://d3js.org/), a popular JavaScript library for visualization.
+Also, the framework for invoking GLSL with WebGL will be implemented.
+- Week 2 (04/17 - 04/23): Implement one or two graph layout algorithms with GLSL, and then test and optimize them using the harness above.
+- Week 3 (04/24 - 04/30): Hack more aggressive optimizations to exploit the parallel ability of GPUs.
+Or try to design and implement other graph layout algorithms suitable for the features of WebGL and GLSL.
+- Week 4 (05/01 - 05/07): Optimize for other parts of the framework other than layout.
+One important thing is to speed up the rendering because this can be a bottleneck after speeding up layout calculations.
+We also need to improve the user interfaces and documents of our framework.